bshihab/MotorMind/README.md

-# MotorMind: EEG Signal Processing with RAG-LLM
+# MotorMind: EEG Signal Processing with RAG-Gemini

-MotorMind is a Python framework for processing EEG signals using a Retrieval-Augmented Generation (RAG) approach with Large Language Models (LLMs).
-It provides tools for EEG data acquisition, tokenization, vector storage, and inference through LLMs.
+MotorMind is a Python framework for processing EEG signals using a Retrieval-Augmented Generation (RAG) approach with Google's Gemini AI.
+It provides tools for EEG data acquisition, tokenization, vector storage, and inference through Gemini.

 ## Architecture